GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     NaNs as well, but some will interpret these NaN records to indicate gaps in a series; programs may then use that information to detect segmentation (if applicable).
-**IO\_SEGMENT\_MARKER**
+**IO\_NC4\_CHUNK\_SIZE**
+    Sets the default chunk size for the **lat** and **lon** dimension of the **z** variable.
+This produces netCDF version 4 files which can only be read with the netCDF 4 library.
+Very large chunk sizes and sizes smaller than 128 should be avoided because they can lead to unexpectedly bad performance.
+Note that a chunk of a single precision floating point variable of size 2896x2896 completely fills the chunk cache of 32MiB.
+Specify the chunk size for each dimension separeted by a comma, or **a**\ uto for optimally chosen chunk sizes in the range [128,256].
+Set IO\_NC4\_CHUNK\_SIZE to **c**\ lassic for classic netCDF. [auto] **IO\_NC4\_DEFLATION\_LEVEL**
+    Sets the compression level for netCDF4 files upon output.
+This produces netCDF version 4 files which can only be read with the netCDF 4 library.
+Values allowed are integers between 0 (no compression) to 9 (maximum compression).
+Enabling compression level 1 can dramatically improve performance and reduce the size of certain data.
+While higher compression levels further reduce the data size, they do so at the cost of extra processing time.
+[0] **IO\_SEGMENT\_MARKER**
     This holds the character we expect to indicate a segment header in an incoming ASCII data or text table [>].
 If this marker should be